Characters of the Marvel Cinematic Universe: A–L: Mac Gargan

-Gamora
+G'iah

+G'iah (portrayed by Auden L. Ophuls and Harriet L. Ophuls as a child, Emilia Clarke as an adult) is Talos's daughter.

+As a child, she believed Nick Fury would be able to find her people a new home.
+As an adult however, she grew to resent him for not fulfilling his promise and joined Gravik's rebel army in the hopes he would be able to accelerate the process.
+In time, she would doubt Gravik as well and secretly leak information on his plans to Talos.
+Anticipating Gravik would discover her subterfuge and attempt to kill her, she uses his DNA machine to turn herself into a Super-Skrull and use her newly acquired abilities to fake her death.
+She would later empower herself with the Harvest, a collection of DNA samples from the superpowered individuals who fought in the Battle of Earth, to fight and eventually kill Gravik before freeing the rebels' human prisoners and working with Sonya Falsworth to rescue more humans and protect the Skrulls.

+As of 2025, the character has appeared in two projects: the film Captain Marvel (2019); and the Disney+ series Secret Invasion.

 Gilgamesh

 Gilgamesh (portrayed by Don Lee) is the strongest Eternal, able to project an exoskeleton of cosmic energy.
 He has a deep connection with Thena, and stays as her guardian over the centuries after the Eternals split ways in 1521.
 At Druig's residence, Gilgamesh is killed by the rapidly evolving Deviant Kro, who absorbs his powers and memories.

 Lee took the role to inspire younger generations as the first mainstream Korean superhero.
 Lee was able to utilize his training in boxing in the character's fight choreography.